Transfer Q-learning: Conclusions

 \section{Conclusions}

-In this work, we consider $Q$-learning with knowledge transfer in the form of exploiting more samples from different but similar RL tasks.
-The {\em similarity} between target and source RL tasks is characterized by their corresponding reward functions.
-We note a salient feature of RL being its multi-stage learning and, accordingly, design a novel {\em re-targeting} step to enable vertical information-cascading along multiple steps in a RL task, in addition to the usual horizontal information-gathering in TL for supervised learning.
-For both offline and online RL tasks, our proposal demonstrates improvements over single-task $Q$-learning theoretically and empirically.
+In this work, we envisage $Q$-learning with knowledge transfer in the form of an algorithm that exploits the availability of samples from different but similar RL tasks.
+The {\em similarity} between target and source RL tasks is characterized by their corresponding reward functions which can be checked directly in practice.
+We note that a salient feature of RL is its multi-stage learning and, accordingly, we design a novel {\em re-targeting} step to enable ``cross-stage transfer'' along multiple stages in an RL task, in addition to the usual ``cross-task transfer'' in TL for supervised learning.
+For both offline and online RL tasks, our approach demonstrates improvements over single-task $Q$-learning, both theoretically and empirically.

-We conclude this paper by pointing out some interesting future directions.
+The similarity definition among multi-stage RL tasks can be diverse and more flexible.
+For instance, some related tasks may have different action spaces or different number of stages.
+It is also important to study transfer learning for such situations.
 As the similarity level is always unknown, it is likely that we include some source tasks which are far away from the target task.
-To address this concern, one can perform a model selection aggregation step and it guarantees that the aggregated estimator is not much worse than the best performance of the candidate estimators.
-Aggregation in multi-stage models, especially the online setting, is largely an open problem and requires further investigations.
+As a future research direction, one can perform a model selection aggregation step and aggregation in multi-stage models, especially the online setting, is largely an open problem and requires further study.